Skip to content

 Assessment

-- Formative Assessments: This part is carried out by assigning weekly exercises to the students, which are also helpful in understanding the concepts of the course. - Summative Assessments: Students’ knowledge is also evaluated through a final exam, which includes: - A written exam; - An oral exam; - A course project.
-The detailed structure of the assessment is given in the following table.
-40% weekly exercises; ILOs assessed: 1 - 12; 40% final exam: computation; duration: 2 hours or more; ILOs assessed: 5, 6, 7, 9, 10; Oral exam (optional); ILOs assessed: 2, 8.; Course project (optional); ILOs assessed: 3, 11, 12, 13. * Note: A portion of the oral exam is carried out during the course.
+- Formative Assessments: This part is implemented through weekly exercises assigned to students, which support their understanding of the course material. - Summative Assessments: Students’ knowledge is additionally assessed through a final examination, which includes: - A written exam; - An oral exam (Optional); - A course project (Optional).
+The detailed structure of the assessment is presented as follows: - 40% Weekly Exercises; ILOs assessed: 1 - 12; - 40% Final Exam: Computation; Duration: 2 hours or more; ILOs assessed: 5, 6, 7, 9, 10; - 20% Final Exam: Theory; Duration: 1 hours or less; ILOs assessed: 1, 4; - Oral Exam (Optional); ILOs assessed: 2, 8.; - Course Project (Optional); ILOs assessed: 3, 11, 12, 13.

 Evaluation criteria

-- Weekly Exercises: Certain exercises are assigned to students each week (approximately), which are closely connected to the course contents of the corresponding week.
-The answers should be submitted within about one week. - Final (Written) Exam: The main part of the final exam is devoted to numerical problems in which the students should implement the algorithmic approaches for certain problems.
-In addition, there are theoretical problems in which the students should analyze the convergence behavior of the algorithms, discuss special aspects of the mathematical models, or evaluate the accuracy of the solutions. - Oral Exam: Students can decide to take part in an oral exam in which their comprehension of the general concepts of the course is evaluated. - Course Project: The students are encouraged to address a well-known real-world problem to enhance their practical experience with optimization models.
-The project should be presented, and its written report should also be submitted.
+- Weekly Exercises: Certain exercises are assigned to students on a weekly basis, closely aligned with the course content of the corresponding week.
+Solutions should be submitted within approximately one week. - Final (Written) Exam: The main part of the final exam is devoted to numerical problems in which students are required to implement algorithmic approaches for selected problems.
+In addition, the exam includes theoretical questions that require students to analyze the convergence behavior of algorithms, discuss specific aspects of the mathematical models, and evaluate the accuracy of the solutions. - Oral Exam (Optional): Students may further choose to participate in an oral exam in which their understanding of the general concepts of the course is assessed. - Course Project (Optional): Students are encouraged to address a well-known real-world problem in order to enhance their practical experience with optimization models.
+The project must be presented, and a written report must also be submitted.

 Required readings

-- Amir Beck, Introduction to Nonlinear Optimization: Theory, Algorithms, and Applications with MATLAB, SIAM: Philadelphia, 2014.
+- Amir Beck, Introduction to Nonlinear Optimization: Theory, Algorithms, and Applications with MATLAB, 2nd Edition, SIAM: Philadelphia, 2023.

 Supplementary readings